Civic Engagement

 Key Findings

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Belgium, 46% of people say they trust their political institutions, less than the OECD average of 56%.
-High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Belgium was 89% of those registered.
-This figure is one of the highest in the OECD area, where average turnout is 72%.
+Trust in government is essential for social cohesion and well-being.
+High voter turnout is a measure of citizens' participation in the political process.
+In the most recent elections for which data are available, voter turnout in Australia was nearly 92% of those registered; this figure is one of the highest in the OECD area where average voter turnout is 69%, and reflects the practice of compulsory voting in Australia.

 Better Policies for Better Lives